The Fermionic Axion Interferometer: Perspectives and Conclusions

-\subsection{Perspectives and conclusions}
+\section{Perspectives and Conclusions}

 A fermionic interferometer is a broadband dark matter axion experiment based on the modulation of spin resonances.
 Two light beams interact with a magnetic material whose properties depend on the local dark matter density to then interfere, eliminating systematic errors and only preserving the searched-for signal.
-The scheme can be realised with radiofrequency, microwave or laser light.
-We present the experimental implementation and operation of a radiofrequency fermionic interferometer with which we perform an axion search in the sub-neV mass range.
+The scheme can be realized with radiofrequency, microwave or laser light.
+We present the experimental implementation and operation of a radiofrequency fermionic interferometer with which we perform an axion-like particle search in the sub-neV mass range by testing its coupling to electrons.

-This preliminary setup of the interferometer is realised in a minimal experimental scheme which is prone to improvements, and which is simple enough to be openly reproduced \cite{openhaloscope}.
-Short term improvements include an apparatus where the interferometry is analogic, and digitisation happens only after the down-conversion.
+This pilot setup of the interferometer is a minimal experimental scheme which is prone to improvements, and which is simple enough to be openly reproduced \cite{openhaloscope}.
+Short term improvements include an apparatus where the interferometry is analog, and digitization happens only after the down-conversion.
 This allows for continuous monitoring of the signal, and therefore an arbitrary resolution bandwidth and a unitary duty cycle, making it also possible to search for transient signals.

 For future axion searches, in particular towards $\mu\mathrm{eV}$-mass axions (see Table \ref{tab:fermionic_interferometers}), one can envision a laser interferometer probing an infrared magnetic resonance of e.\,g.
 Er:YLF or Er:YSO \cite{MACFARLANE20021,Kukharchyk_2018,PhysRevB.79.115104}.
 This axion experiment is particularly interesting because it leverages the analogy with gravitational waves detectors, where the magnetic resonance plays the role of the Fabry-Pérot cavity.
-However, a detailed studies of the atomic transition to be used is required to design and operate such experiment.
+However, this experiment design and operation requires a detailed study of the atomic transitions to be used.